turmon/Exosims-Sandbox/README.md

 5. Reduced data and plots are placed in the `sims/<script>` directory.
 The plots can be viewed directly.

 6. Plots can also be viewed on the generated webpage.
-Start a server with `make html-serve`.
+Start a server with `make html-serve`, then invoke `make html-status` and point your browser to the indicated location.

 ## Documentation